google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E05-who-is-responsible-for-design.md

 * We ask who is responsible for design?
 * If our focus is the starting point or end point of what we do
-* Material Design Components for web
+* Material design components for web
-* Material Design system
+* Material design system

 <audio style="width: 100%"
 src="https://storage.googleapis.com/designer-vs-developer-podcast/DVDS1E05-who-is-responsible-for-design.mp3"